ahosny333/dockerize_nlp_app/README.md

-# Simplifying and Dockerizing an NLP Application with DevOps tools
+# DEPI DevOps Graduation Project : Simplifying and Dockerizing an NLP Application with DevOps tools

 This project is a Flask web application that enables users to register, log in, and perform sentiment analysis on an article URL using the Hugging Face Inference API.
-The application is built with a focus on simplifying and automating the deployment process using modern DevOps tools and practices.
+The application is built with a focus on simplifying and full automating the complete deployment process using modern DevOps tools and practices.

 ---